 - 4 lemons, plus more for serving

-- 1 cup (2 sticks) unsalted butter
+- 2 sticks unsalted butter

-- 1 tablespoon finely chopped fresh flat-leave parsley
+- 1 tablespoon finely chopped flat-leaf parsley leaves

-- 1 tablespoon finely chopped fresh basil leaves
+- 1 tablespoon finely chopped basil leaves

-- 3. Meanwhile, heat the butter in a small pot over low heat.
+- Meanwhile, gently warm the butter in a small saucepan over low heat.
 Warm it up gently so the milk solids begin to cook and sink to the bottom of the pot.
 Keep a close watch because once the milk solids collect and fall, they burn easily.
-Carefully pour the clear butter into a small serving dish, leaving the solids behind in the pan.
-If necessary, strain the drawn butter to remove any pesky lingering solids.
+Carefully pour the clear butter into a small dish, leaving the solids behind in the pan.
+(If necessary, strain the drawn butter to remove any pesky lingering solids.)
 Squeeze the juice of 2 lemons into the drawn butter and stir in the parsley and basil.

 - Serve the steamed lobster with the drawn butter and lemon wedges.